Ludlow: Accolades

 The town has regularly been held in high esteem by academics and commentators in the areas of urbanism and architecture.
 Ludlow was winner of The Great Town Award (UK & Ireland) from The Academy of Urbanism in 2007.
 The first episode of the BBC television series Town, in which geographer Nicholas Crane examines the great towns of the United Kingdom, focused solely on Ludlow for the hour-long documentary.
 Ludlow also was one of the Six English Towns, a 1977 television programme by architectural historian Alec Clifton-Taylor.

 The historic centre of Ludlow has largely escaped development that would otherwise alter its medieval, Tudor and Georgian character.
 Furthermore, the lack of development to the south and west allows for the town's historic setting (and particularly that of the castle) by the Teme and the neighbouring countryside to be readily appreciated in the modern day.
 M.R.G.
 Conzen remarked of Ludlow "Its composite medieval town plan and a history of eight and a half centuries with several periods of considerable importance have endowed its Old Town with an historically well-stratified and richly textured landscape."
 Michael Raven, who created a detailed gazetteer of all the settlements of Herefordshire and Shropshire in the late 20th century, stated that "There can be little doubt that Ludlow is the finest town in Shropshire."

 The medieval street plan remains, though the town walls and gates have disappeared in many places.
 Mill Street and Broad Street, leading down from the very centre to the Teme in the south, are particularly famous for their rich architectural heritage and vistas, with many fine Georgian buildings.
 Sir Nikolaus Pevsner described Broad Street as "one of the most memorable streets in England".

 Population

 The 2011 UK census recorded 10,266 people living in Ludlow's civil parish.
-A further 673 live in the neighbouring Ludford parish, meaning the population for the town and adjoining settlements is approximately 11,000.
+A further 673 live in the neighbouring Ludford parish to the south, meaning the population for the town and adjoining settlements is approximately 11,000.
+The 2021 Census showed a population of 10,039 in Ludlow parish and still 673 in Ludford parish, giving a total of 10,712, plus about a further 1,000 in neighbouring parishes within the three county wards of Ludlow East, North and South.